boyer-nicolas/ombrage-bun-api/packages/examples/basic/README.md

 ## Integration Tests

-The example includes comprehensive integration tests that demonstrate how to test APIs built with Ombrage:
+The example includes comprehensive integration tests that demonstrate how to test APIs built with Koritsu:

 ```bash
 bun run test